SITLA 2023-24 Grazing Rates: $6.65/AUM (Standard); $11.66/AUM (Block) – plus a $0.10/AUM Weed Fee

 Most trust lands are scattered within Bureau of Land Management (BLM) allotments and are permitted to BLM permittees.
 However, there are a few blocks of trust lands that are fenced separately from federal allotments and are currently permitted at premium rates.
 Trust land grazing permits have 15-year terms, but can be cancelled with a 30 day notice for a higher or better use.

 Each year, competitive bids for expiring permits will be accepted during the month of April.
-Those permits which are expiring June 30 of the current year and will be offered competitively will be posted on the website during the month of January.
+Those permits which are expiring June 30 of the current year and will be offered competitively will be posted on the website by February 1 each year.
 Click here for more information about the grazing permit competitive bidding process.

 NEW REQUIREMENT: All applications, renewals, assignments, and subleases must include a copy of the brand registration card.